kpsomani/Practice/README.md

 # Practice
-some basic programs for practice and build up my skills
+some basic programs for practice and for building up my skills